mangal-interactions/mangal/mangal.md

 # Conclusions

-In this contribution, we presented `mangal`, a data format for the exchange of ecological networks and associated meta-data.
+The `mangal` data format will allow researchers to put together dataset with species interactions and rich meta-data, that are needed to adress emerging questions about the structure of ecological networks.
 We deployed an online database with an associated API, relying on this data specification.
 Finally, we introduced `rmangal`, a `R` package designed to interact with APIs using the `mangal` format.
-We expect that the data specification will evolve based on the needs of the community.
+We expect that the data specification will evolve based on the needs and feedback of the community.
 At the moment, users are welcome to propose such changes on the project issue page: <https://github.com/mangal-wg/mangal-schemes/issues>.
 A `python` wrapper for the API is also available at
 <http://github.com/mangal-wg/pymangal/>.
 Additionally, there are plans to
 integrate this database with *GLOBI*, so that data can be accessed from multiple sources [@poel14].

+**Acknowledgements** This paper was developped during a workshop hosted at the *Santa Fe Institute*.
+TP, DBS, and DG acknowledge funding from the Canadian Institute of Ecology and Evolution.
+We thanks James Caveen for setting up the database and web server on which the data are hosted.
+We thank Scott Chamberlain and one anonymous reviewer for comments on the manuscript.

 # References